peacelovingng/data-science-portfolio/README.md

 ### Machine Learning

 #### Metropolitan City Crime Analysis
-Supervised Learning: Metropolitan City Crime Analysis:
+Supervised Learning: Metropolitan City Crime Analysis: Police Incidents witihn various census tracts were predicted based upon factors such as age and income using a combination of supervised learning and statistical analysis.

 #### Boston Housing
 Supervised Learning: Predicting Boston Housing Prices: The value of a home in the Boston real estate market was predicted and identified using supervised learning and statistical analysis tools.
 The best price a client can sell their home was identified.
 This type of analysis would be useful for those that work in real estate to aid clients in finding a suitable selling price based on objective measures.